Offer In Compromise

 When the IRS evaluates your ability to pay your tax debt, they consider several factors including your monthly income and expenses and your equity in all of your assets.
-In general, when the IRS considers you monthly income and expenses it is to figure the Reasonable Collection Potential (RCP).
+In general, when the IRS considers your monthly income and expenses it is to figure the Reasonable Collection Potential (RCP).
 The RCP is how the IRS will measure your ability to pay your tax debt.
 The RCP includes the total amount of money the IRS can expect to receive if it were to place a levy on your assets.
 It also includes amounts that the IRS anticipates you will earn in the future minus basic living expenses.
-The IRS uses Form 433 to determine your most of this information.
+The IRS uses Form 433 to determine most of this information.
 Even if your assets and anticipated future income qualifies you for an OIC, you may still be disqualified based on other circumstances.
 For a full questionnaire that will help you determine your eligibility for an OIC, you can visit the IRS website.
-If tax related circumstances disqualify you, a tax attorney or Enrolled Agent may be able to help.
-Tax related circumstances that may disqualify you include the following:
+If tax-related circumstances disqualify you, a tax attorney or Enrolled Agent may be able to help.
+Tax-related circumstances that may disqualify you include the following:

 Must have filed all federal tax returns.